Key5Caughey/Excell-Data-Analysis/README.md

 To receive funding, the project must meet or exceed an initial goal, so many organizations dedicate considerable resources looking through old projects in an attempt to discover “the trick” to finding success.
 For this week's Challenge, you will organize and analyze a database of 1,000 sample projects to uncover any hidden trends.

 ## Tools and Techniques Used
-__ Microsoft Excel:
+**Microsoft Excel**:
-Conditional Formatting: Used to highlight trends, outliers, and key data points for easier interpretation.
+- Conditional Formatting: Used to highlight trends, outliers, and key data points for easier interpretation.
-Pivot Charts: Utilized to summarize and visualize large datasets, enabling easy exploration of data patterns.
+* Pivot Charts: Utilized to summarize and visualize large datasets, enabling easy exploration of data patterns.
-Line Graphs: Created to show trends over time and highlight changes in the data.
+- Line Graphs: Created to show trends over time and highlight changes in the data.
-Statistical Analysis: Conducted basic statistical analysis (mean, median, standard deviation) to summarize the data and draw meaningful conclusions.
+* Statistical Analysis: Conducted basic statistical analysis (mean, median, standard deviation) to summarize the data and draw meaningful conclusions.